alea-progaming/alea-progaming/README.md

 A mobile-first, offline-first **PWA** designed to modernize Villa Prescilla Resort’s contract workflow — fast drafting, clean editing, and built-in version control.

-> Think: “no more messy papers” but in app form.

 ---